Season Feast - Day 2

 Before preparing your meal we recommend reading the instructions thoroughly and gathering the kitchen supplies you will need, as well as rinsing all vegetables and herbs.
 The rest is smooth sailing.

-- Heat the jambalaya in a saucepan over medium-low to medium heat while stirring.
+- Heat the domoda in a saucepan over medium heat until heated through stirring occasionally.

-- Cut the zucchini into a small dice.
-Set a frying pan over medium-high to high heat.
-Add enough oil to coat.
-Pan-roast the zucchini until golden brown, 2 to 3 minutes.
+- Heat a frying pan over medium-high heat.
+Add oil to coat.
+Pan-roast the marinated chickpeas for 2 to 3 minutes.
+Transfer to a bowl.
+Add the warm couscous and chopped parsley.
+Toss to combine.